stiliajohny/stiliajhony.github.io/content/posts/make-ssh-easy.md

     ssh-keygen -t ed25519 -f ~/.ssh/ssh_keypair_aws_ed25519_passwd -C "this is a comment"
     ```

-1. Once you’ve created your SSH key, you’ll then need to copy it to the server you’ll be logging into password free
+1. Once you’ve created your SSH key-pair, you’ll then need to copy the private key to the server you are planning to log in password free
     ```shell
     ssh-copy-id ubuntu@52.45.123.65
     ```